You’re a Social Seller (You Just Don’t Know that Yet)

-If you’ve done any research into B2B social media over the past couple years, you’ve probably come across the popular new term “social selling,” the practice of increasing and enhancing touchpoints by directly engaging with customers through social channels.
+If you’ve done any research into B2B social media over the past couple of years, you’ve probably come across the popular new term “social selling“, the practice of increasing and enhancing touchpoints by directly engaging with customers through social channels.
 It may seem like a new buzzword, but if you’re a seasoned B2B marketer, chances are you’re already a social seller without realizing it!

-Despite the fact that the definition of social selling above seems like basic social media strategy, many businesses don’t see themselves as having adopted social selling and only 1/3 of the companies have a social media strategy for their sales organization.
+Despite the fact that the definition of social selling above seems like a basic social media strategy, many businesses don’t see themselves as having adopted social selling and only 1/3 of the companies have a social media strategy for their sales organization.

 In order to truly succeed at this new aspect of social selling, you need to understand how you are already approaching it and improve on that approach.
 With new, explicit knowledge of what you’re doing – and how it relates to social selling – you’ll find hints for how you can sell with even more intention and purpose than before.